jahnav-sannapureddy/random-anime/README.md

 Deployment: https://jahnav-sannapureddy.github.io/randomanime/

 Shows title of the random anime

-Provides MAL link of the randomly generated anime
+Provides MAL link of the generated anime